After stop and frisk, the NYPD takes a new approach to crime

 Breaking News Emails

-It’s 4 a.m. at an unmarked and unremarkable building in an industrial stretch of Brooklyn, one of New York City's five boroughs.
+It’s 4 a.m. at an unmarked and unremarkable building in an industrial stretch of Brooklyn, in New York City.
 Inside a hive of more than 60 NYPD officers and detectives are gearing up to make a series of major arrests that reflect the department’s new approach to crime.

 Deputy Chief Michael Kemper, in a navy suit and slicked back hair, addresses the teams that will soon be kicking in doors and tearing open closets in search of saleable quantities of drugs.
 He tells them, “We're putting you in a very, very dangerous position.”